Why use this method?

 How staking works during registration

 When registering validators, ETH must be sent as collateral with the registration transaction.
 That stake is evenly distributed across all validators included in that registration.
 TheVanillaRegistry.minStake parameter represents how much ETH must be staked per validator pubkey to define that validator as opted-in to mev-commit.
-On mainnet, minStake is 1 ETH, while on Hoodi it’s 0.0001 ETH.
+The minStake is .0001 ETH on both mainnet and Hoodi.

 Clarification: Over collateralizing a registration does not pre-fund future registrations.
 If more ETH than minstake * n keys is sent during a registration, that extra ETH is simply spread across the validators registered in that tx (this can be used as a slash buffer).